Samsung/tizen-docs/docs/application/dotnet/guides/nui/layer.md

 //ly1.Depth = 2;
 ```

-Renderer draws layers and its content from the layers with lowest depth at the beginning.
-In result a layer and its content with higher depth value will be drawn at the top of the stack.
+The renderer draws layers and its content from the layers with the lowest depth at the beginning.
+As a result, a layer and its content with a higher depth value are drawn at the top of the stack.

 To reorder layers a set of API listed below can be used:
  - Lower(): decrements *Depth* parameter